Should the Timing of Inspections be Predictable?: Recursive formulation

-The system of nested Bellman equations in \eqref{eq:P_Bellman}--\eqref{eq:Bellman_agent} is complex because the set of all action paths is large.
-For a given random time $T$, the supremum on the right side of \eqref{eq:Bellman_agent} might be achieved by many alternating periods of working and shirking.
-To solve the principal's problem, we set up a relaxed problem that considers only a subclass of deviations by the agent.
-The suitable subclass depends on the parameter values.
-We solve this relaxed problem by constructing Lagrangian dual variables.
-Then we check that our relaxed solution is feasible in the original problem by solving the agent's HJB equation.
+In \eqref{eq:next_inspection_A}, the principal minimizes the expected cost of the next inspection subject to the constraint that the agent cannot profit by deviating before the next inspection.
+This problem is still complex because the set $\AA$ of action paths is large.
+For a given random time $T$, the agent's best deviation could involve many alternating periods of working and shirking.
+To solve \eqref{eq:next_inspection_A}, we set up various relaxed problems, each of which imposes the inequality only for action paths $a$ in some subset $\AA'$ of $\AA$.
+The suitable set $\AA'$ of binding deviations depends on the parameter values.
+Each binding deviation takes one of three forms: always shirk; shirk and then work; or work and then shirk.
+We solve each relaxed problem by constructing Lagrange multipliers.
+Then we check that our relaxed solution is feasible in the original problem \eqref{eq:next_inspection_A}.
+To do so, we consider the dynamic optimization problem for the agent that is induced by the candidate inspection policy.
+We solve the associated HJB equation to confirm that always working is a best response for the agent.